startupengine/startupengine/storage/docs/content/quickstart/0-readme.md

 # Introduction

-A beautiful & open-source platform for launching startups.<br>
+Startup Engine is a beautiful & open-source platform for launching startups.<br>

 ## Key Features